 Jane Gibson the Elder, “a free Indian woman”

-Morris Evans’ (1665-1739) wife Jane Gibson (1660/1670-1738), had a mother also named Jane Gibson.
-To distinguish between the two women, the mother is referred to as Jane Gibson the elder (born 1640/1650).
-The elder Jane Gibson was called “a free Indian woman” by some of her descendants who were illegally enslaved.
-Though the Evans and Gibson families were free-born, that did not prevent some colonists from illegally enslaving them.
-Apparently, some of the descendants of Morris Evans and Jane Gibson’s daughter Frances Evans (1700-1771) were enslaved by a colonist named Goodrich Lightfoot.
+Morris Evans’ (1665-1739) wife Jane Gibson (1660-1738), had a mother also named Jane Gibson.
+To distinguish between the two women, the mother is referred to as Jane Gibson the elder (born 1640-1722).
+The elder Jane Gibson was called “a free Indian woman” by a group of her descendants who were illegally enslaved.
+Though the Evans and Gibson families were free-born, that did not prevent some white planters from illegally enslaving them.
+Some of the descendants of Morris Evans and Jane Gibson’s daughter Frances Evans (1685-1771) were enslaved by a wealthy white planter named Goodrich Lightfoot.
 They were originally “bound out” to Lightfoot to be indentured servants but he instead enslaved them and after his death, they were subsequently sold to several slave owners.
-The enslaved Evans later sued for their freedom and provided information that they descended from a free Indian woman – Jane Gibson the elder.
+On 5 March 1804, the enslaved Evans through their attorney Edmund Randolph sued for their freedom and provided information that they descended from a free Indian woman – Jane Gibson the elder.

 The petition of Charles Evans, Amey Evans, Sukey Evans, Sisar Evans, Solomon Evans, Frankey Evans, Sally Evans, Milly Evans, Adam Evans and Hannah Evans holden in slavery by Lewis Allen, of the County of Halifax humbly sheweth: that your petitioners are descendants from Jane Gibson, a free Indian woman..